sabrismd/mysql-to-smartsheet-insert-update-delete/README.md

 # mysql-to-smartsheet-insert-update-delete
 This Project is Based on Automating the insertion/deletion/updation of sheets with the mysql reterieval

-# first of all install the required packages by typing
+# first of all install the required packages by typing the following command
-"pip install -r Requirements.txt"
+**pip install -r Requirements.txt**